LEAVING THE CITY

 If you take a refund and return to work for the City within six years of your termination date, you may be able to re-pay or buy back your refunded contributions and reinstate your prior pension service.
-If you would like more information about the process of buying back contributions, please click the link below to send an email request for more information.
-Please include your name and employee number in the email.
+If you would like more information about the process of buying back contributions, please click here.

-Another option is to request your refund in the form of a rollover...
-A direct rollover to another qualified plan such as a 401k, an IRA, an annuity plan or a qualified trust.
+Another option is to request your refund in the form of a rollover to another qualified plan such as a 401k, an IRA, an annuity plan or a qualified trust.
 By choosing to make a rollover, you can delay federal income tax payment on your pre-tax contributions.

 Any refund of contributions is made without interest and less any benefit payments.
 If you made contributions before December 16, 1997, you will receive one check for your after-tax contributions made prior to December 16, 1997 and another for your pre-tax contributions made after December 16, 1997.
 You will pay current federal taxes only on a refund of pre-tax contributions.

-If you are interested in splitting your refund between two qualified plans or you would like to rollover a portion and take a check for the remainder, please click the link below to send an email request for more information.
-Please include your name and employee number in the email.
+If you are interested in splitting your refund between two qualified plans or you would like to rollover a portion and take a check for the remainder, please click here.

-If you are at least age 60 when you leave the City, you may begin receiving your monthly pension.
+If you are a Tier A member and at least age 60 or a Tier B member and at least 65, you may begin receiving your monthly pension.